 - Real Property Records - We are the recording office for deeds, mortgages, discharge of mortgages, and many other documents pertaining to real estate.

 - Online Documents - The Chautauqua County Clerk's office is now offering online access to documents.
 Subscriptions and one-time user options are available.
 Please log on to SearchIQS for complete information regarding fees and a list of records available online.

 - Supreme and County Court filing clerk- All documents in civil Supreme Court actions, matrimonial, guardianship cases, name changes and criminal proceedings in County court are filed with the County Clerk's office.

-- Business Certificates – Click on "Business Certificate Forms" link on the left for complete information on filing a DBA (Doing Business As) certificates and information on Certificates of Incorporation.
+- Business Certificates – Click on "Business Certificate Forms" link on the left for complete information on filing a DBA (Doing Business As) certificates.

 - Passports - The county clerk is an acting agent for the U.S. Department of State Passport Agency.
 Appointments are requested by calling 753-4523.

 - Please visit: New York Department of State Division of Licensing Services for complete Passport information.

 - Military Discharges - All servicemen and women may file their military discharges with the County Clerk's Office at no charge.
 See our Veteran's Return the favor link to the left for information on the discount card available to honorably discharged military veterans.
 Appointments necessary by calling 753-4977.

 - Census Records - We have census records from 1825 to 1925 available through our Historian's office.